silentorb/marloth-story/books/fairytale/part5.md

 She did not know how long she had been unconscious.
 It felt like years.
 She hurt all over, but she was surprised to find that she was not thinking about that.
-Nor was she thinking about how cold and wet she currently was.
+Nor was she thinking about how cold and wet she was.
 Nor was she thinking about how she missed her crown.

 She was wondering where James was.
 Still a little dizzy, she pulled herself to her feet and discovered a whole new array of aches and pains.